timruhkopf/Codewars/Minesweeper/README.md

 ### Refactoring Ideas:

+* It is fairly apparent, that these two substrategies are very simmilar in structure, and usually DRY (Do not Repeat Yourself) is favoured: join the StrategySupersets.triple and double strategy to a single one

 * The communication pattern may be more easily implemented via the ["Observer" design pattern][1].
 The Issue here might be that each position must be both observer and sender and the recursive feedback loop must be avoided (solved in **_Node.state_**).